ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 These keys reveal past networks the system connected to and the last time of connection.
 This is useful for identifying suspicious network access, tracking user movement, and supporting timeline analysis.

-🔍 Artifact 5: Autostart Programs (Persistence)
+🔍 Artifact: Autostart Programs (Persistence)

 Registry Paths: